Gun (band): Hombres and renewed chart success

-Gun's ninth studio album, Hombres, was released on April 12, 2024.
+Gun's ninth studio album, Hombres, was released on 12 April 2024.
 The album reached number 10 on the UK charts and Number 1 spot in Scotland.
 Three versions of Hombres reached the top 10 on iTunes, including one reaching Number 1.
 The first single from the album is "All Fired Up".

 One reviewer in Metal Talk said it was "a real celebration and a genuine contender for Album of the Year", giving it a perfect 5-star review.

-The album was recorded and produced with Simon Bloor (Trevor Horn) and mixed by Daryl Thorpe (Foo Fighters).
+The album was recorded and produced with Simon Bloor (Trevor Horn) and mixed by Darrell Thorpe (Foo Fighters).

 The tracks "Pride" and "Lucky Guy" were used in the Samuel L. Jackson film Damaged, leading to a special edition release of Hombres.
 This period marked a significant resurgence for Gun.